LucaCanali/sparkMeasure/README.md

 - **Batch Job Analysis:** With Flight Recorder mode sparkMeasure records and analyzes batch job metrics for thorough inspection.
-- **Monitoring Capabilities:** Seamlessly integrates with external systems like InfluxDB, Apache Kafka, and Prometheus Gateway for extensive monitoring.
+- **Monitoring Capabilities:** Seamlessly integrates with external systems like InfluxDB, Apache Kafka, and Prometheus PushPushgateway for extensive monitoring.
 - **Educational Tool:** Serves as a practical example of implementing Spark Listeners for the collection of detailed Spark task metrics.
 - **Language Compatibility:** Fully supports Scala, Java, and Python, making it versatile for a wide range